Agoric/documentation/main/guides/js-programming/notifiers.md

 - `subscriptions` are lossless.
    - The consumer will see every value in the sequence.

-If your consumers only care about more recent states, use a `NotifierKit`.
-For consumers that need to see all the values, use a `SubscriptionKit`.
-Subscriptions are often appropriate when the iteration represents a changing quantity, like a purse balance, and its consumer is updating a UI that doesn't care about any older and stale non-final values.
+If your consumers only care about more recent states, use `makeNotifierKit()`.
+Notifiers are often appropriate when the iteration represents a changing quantity, like a purse balance, and its consumer is updating a UI that doesn't care about any older and stale non-final values.